 Drosophila Research Resources

-The Bloomington Drosophila Stock Center (BDSC) collects, maintains and distributes genetic stocks of Drosophila melanogaster.
+The Bloomington Drosophila Stock Center (BDSC) collects, maintains, and distributes genetic stocks of Drosophila melanogaster.
 The BDSC, which is a direct descendent of the strain collection established by T.H.
 Morgan's research group early in the last century, has been at Indiana University since 1987.
-Over 236,000 subcultures were distributed to laboratories around the world in 2014.
-The collection is supported by grant funds from NIH (OD, NIGMS, and NICHHD) and from user fees.
+Over 170,000 subcultures were distributed to laboratories around the world in 2022.
+The collection is supported by grant funds from NIH (OD, NINDS, NIGMS, and NICHD) and from user fees.

-The BDSC's current user base includes more than 3,300 research groups in 56 countries.
-The collection consists of more than 60,000 different genetic strains containing nearly 57,000 defined genetic elements—including mutations, chromosomal aberrations, and transposon insertions as well as tools for gene misexpression, site-specific recombination, and transgenesis.
+The BDSC's user base includes more than 3,900 research groups in 72 countries.
+The collection consists of over 84,000 different genetic strains containing nearly 85,000 defined genetic elements—including mutations, chromosomal aberrations, and transposon insertions as well as tools for gene misexpression, site-specific recombination, and transgenesis.
+Over 2,000 publications cite the BDSC each year.

-The BDSC website provides information concerning stocks, their experimental uses, ordering and account information, and regulatory issues.
+The BDSC website provides information concerning stocks, their experimental uses, ordering and account information, and postal regulations.
 Information about genetic components of Bloomington stocks is fully integrated into FlyBase, the primary genetic and genomics database for Drosophila workers.

 Previous projects provided extensive coverage and subdivision of the Drosophila genome with chromosomal deletions and nearly complete coverage of the X chromosome with duplications.